isomerpages/moe-temasekjc/_about/Administration and Facilities.md

 * Possess catering experience or experience operating in a school environment.

 <p style="text-align: justify;"> 3.
-Submit the completed application form and documents by closing date via email OR to the School’s General Office at 2 Tampines Avenue 9, Singapore 529564 by <b>Thursday, 31 July 2025, 5pm.</b></p>
+Submit the completed application form and documents by closing date via email OR to the School’s General Office at 2 Tampines Avenue 9, Singapore 529564 by <b>Friday, 31 October 2025, 5pm.</b></p>

 * Contact No: 6442 8066